flyingmachine/nanoc-blog/content/programming/new-chapter-concurrency.md

 ---
-title: "New Clojure for the Brave and True Chapter: Concurrency, Parallelism, and State"
+title: "New Clojure for the Brave and True Chapter: Concurrency, Parallelism, and State.
+And Zombies."
 created_at: Mon Mar 24 2014 8:07:00 -0500
 kind: article
 categories: programming
-summary: "There's a new chapter up on concurrency, parallelism, and ptate.
+summary: "There's a new chapter up on concurrency, parallelism, and state.
 And zombies."
 ---

 There's a new chapter up!
 It's on